Frallan97/hackaton-demo/backend/README.md

 # Backend API

-A Go-based REST API with a clean, modular architecture.
+A Go-based REST API with a clean, modular architecture and optimized startup performance.

 ## Architecture